 - 2. Failure of two nursing courses by earning a grade of C+ or below - 3.
 Failure of the same nursing course twice by earning a grade of C+ or below - 4.
 Withdrawal from a third nursing course or withdrawal from the same nursing course twice - 5.
 Failure to meet clinical objectives. - 6.
-Students who place their patients/clients at risk physically and/or emotionally. - 7.
+Falsifying any documentation (this includes actual patient care AND written assignments) - 7.
+Students who place their patients/clients at risk physically and/or emotionally. - 8.
 Students who are unable to relate appropriately with others, including patients/clients or their families.
-Verbal abuse (profane language, threats, etc.) directed toward another student(s), University employee, clinical site staff, peers, or clients. - 8.
-Students who are unable to perform in a professional manner, and who cannot accept supervision and/or constructive criticism or do not follow clinical instructor directives. - 9.
+Verbal abuse (profane language, threats, etc.) directed toward another student(s), University employee, clinical site staff, peers, or clients. - 9.
+Students who are unable to perform in a professional manner, and who cannot accept supervision and/or constructive criticism or do not follow clinical instructor directives. - 10.
 Students who fail to adhere to the dress code.
 Examples include: visible tattoos, body piercing, and nose rings.
-Students must dress professionally, wearing the school uniform unless instructed to wear business attire/coats for specific assignments. - 10.
-Students who fail to abide by professional codes and are unable to use professional judgment, including seeking help for personal problems which interfere with professional practice. - 11.
-Students who are consistently unable to demonstrate knowledge, values, and skills necessary for generalist nursing practice. - 12.
-Failure to comply with confidentiality regulations such as HIPAA. - 13.
-Failure to respect the rights of others as evidenced by verbal, physical or mental abuse of others, harassment of any kind, assault, or any action which endangers the rights of others. - 14.
-Failure to abide by federal, state, and local laws which prohibit the use, possession, and sale of illegal substances. - 15.
-Willful destruction of University property or clinical site property. - 16.
-The possession, use, or impairment of a student from illegally obtained drugs and/or alcohol while in a clinical setting or classroom. - 17.
-The abuse of prescription drugs or alcohol. - 18.
-Failure to undergo criminal background check or required drug screening. - 19.
-Failure to complete clinical health requirements and/or maintain CPR certification. - 20.
-Indication of criminal behavior evidenced by criminal background check. - 21.
-Violation of King University Honor Code - 22.
+Students must dress professionally, wearing the school uniform unless instructed to wear business attire/coats for specific assignments. - 11.
+Students who fail to abide by professional codes and are unable to use professional judgment, including seeking help for personal problems which interfere with professional practice. - 12.
+Students who are consistently unable to demonstrate knowledge, values, and skills necessary for generalist nursing practice. - 13.
+Failure to comply with confidentiality regulations such as HIPAA. - 14.
+Failure to respect the rights of others as evidenced by verbal, physical or mental abuse of others, harassment of any kind, assault, or any action which endangers the rights of others. - 15.
+Failure to abide by federal, state, and local laws which prohibit the use, possession, and sale of illegal substances. - 16.
+Willful destruction of University property or clinical site property. - 17.
+The possession, use, or impairment of a student from illegally obtained drugs and/or alcohol while in a clinical setting or classroom. - 18.
+The abuse of prescription drugs or alcohol. - 19.
+Failure to undergo criminal background check or required drug screening. - 20.
+Failure to complete clinical health requirements and/or maintain CPR certification. - 21.
+Indication of criminal behavior evidenced by criminal background check. - 22.
+Violation of King University Honor Code - 23.
 Failure of drug screen or non-compliance with drug screen policy.

-23. Non-compliance with School of Nursing requirements (as required to be maintained in Castlebranch document tracking system)
+24. Non-compliance with School of Nursing requirements (as required to be maintained in Castlebranch document tracking system)